yuleeque/MSP432/README.md

 ![Wiring scheme](/images/WIRING.BMP)

-In case there're slightly different pin names on LCD module, see "INFO/HELP" section in the end.
+In case of different LCD module pin names, see "INFO/HELP" at the end.

-R1 (200-300 Ohms) is intended to prevent the backlight from damage by reducing highest amount of current.

-Check the documentation for your particular potentiometers to find the right connection depending on its type: for a linear slide POT i have ( Mouser No: 652-PTA20432015CPB10 ) it seems a bit dfferent and counterintuitive in some way than for a single turn POT which you can see on demo gifs:
+In case of different potentiometer type:

 ![Slide POT (potentiometer) wiring](/images/SLIDE_POTENTIOMETER.BMP)